sauceeeeage/co-run/README.md

 # CO-RUN

 ## Description
-Aim to show the effect of DMC(https://arxiv.org/abs/2203.02536) in real life through the means of heavy parallelization
+Aim to show the effect of DMC(https://arxiv.org/abs/2203.02536) in real machines through the means of heavy parallelization

 ## Usage